CiaranOMara/XAM-old.jl/docs/src/hts-files.md

 ## Getting records in a range

-BioAlignments supports the BAI index to fetch records in a specific range from a BAM file.
+XAM supports the BAI index to fetch records in a specific range from a BAM file.
 [Samtools](https://samtools.github.io/) provides `index` subcommand to create an index file (.bai) from a sorted BAM file.